MINISTRY OF PETROLEUM & NATURAL GAS

 Reasons for Licence Cancellation or Suspension:

-the licensee no longer has the right to use the site for
+- Ceasing Rights to the Site: The licence will be cancelled if the licensee no longer has the right to use the site for storing petroleum.

-cancelled by the District Authority or the State Government,
+- No-Objection Certificate (NOC) Cancellation: If the NOC is cancelled by the District Authority or the State Government, the licence is also cancelled.

 -